 Roasted onion gives a sweet sharp bite while fresh basil and chopped green onions add a fresh aromatic burst to the pie.
 Tart raspberries and sweet caramelized peaches add a fresh sweetness that really goes nicely with the garlic and fresh herbs.

-What Ingredients are Needed in this Peach and Raspberry PIzza?
+What Ingredients are Needed in this Ham Pizza?

 - Green Onion

 - Olive Oil

 - Pizza Dough